kbengine/kbengine.github.com/docs/installation.md

 		mysql> FLUSH PRIVILEGES;

-Create a database account, name is kbe
+Create a database account, username and password is "kbe"

 		mysql> grant all privileges on *.* to kbe@'%' identified by 'kbe';
 		mysql> grant select,insert,update,delete,create,drop on *.* to kbe@'%' identified by 'kbe';